CARDIOVASCULAR DISEASE BIOMARKERS

 - HDL cholesterol less than 1.0 mmol/L for men and less than 1.3 mmol/L for women

 - LDL cholesterol greater than or equal to 3.5 mmol/L

 - Triglycerides greater than or equal to 2.0 mmol/L.

-Estimates of dyslipidaemia from the NHMS can be used to determine how many Australians have at least one lipid disorder and therefore have an increased risk of heart disease.
+Estimates of dyslipidaemia from the NATSIHMS can be used to determine how many Aboriginal and Torres Strait Islander people have at least one lipid disorder and therefore have an increased risk of heart disease.

 Comparability with other surveys

 - Dyslipidaemia results do not confirm a specific diagnosis without consultation with a health professional.

 - Fasting over 8 hours is required for several components of this indicator to accurately assess the levels of lipids (fat) circulating in the blood.
 Only persons who fasted were included into the dyslipidaemia data.

 The NATSIHMS is the first ABS Aboriginal and Torres Strait Islander survey to collect biomedical information.
 Given it was also the first national level survey (ABS or otherwise) to collect such data for the Aboriginal and Torres Strait Islander population, no comparisons with previous surveys for this population are possible.

 However, biomedical data was also collected for all Australians in the 2011-12 National Health Measures Survey (NHMS) and information about comparisons between the NHMS results and those of non-ABS surveys is available from the Comparisons with other Australian surveys